bmaunde/guidelines/connector-integration-guide.md

 ## Overview

-The Consnet Connector is a middleware-as-a-service environment that allows for the integration of Use cases for Consnet Connector include, but are not limited to:
+The Consnet Connector is a middleware-as-a-service environment that allows for the integration of any systems that intend to interact or share data.

+Use cases for Consnet Connector include, but are not limited to:

 - Transfer of master data to another system for persistence